Murray Melvin: Television work

-In 2007 he appeared as the sinister Bilis Manger in the Doctor Who spinoff Torchwood, a role he has been reprising for Big Finish Productions since 2017.
+In 2007 he appeared as the sinister Bilis Manger in the Doctor Who spinoff Torchwood, a role he then reprised for Big Finish Productions from 2017 on.
 In July 2011 Melvin played the Professor in a short comedy/drama called The Grey Mile, a story about two ex-master criminals who are now confined to a care home.

 Other work

-Melvin was a founder member of the Actors' Centre and was its chairman for four years during which time he started a centre in Manchester in honour of Joan Littlewood and the Theatre Workshop.
+Melvin was a founding member of the Actors' Centre and was its chairman for four years during which time he started a centre in Manchester in honour of Joan Littlewood and the Theatre Workshop.

-As a theatre director, he has worked across all genres including opera, recital, drama and comedy.
+As a theatre director, he worked across all genres including opera, recital, drama and comedy.
 He directed the first productions of three of Graeme Garden's perennially popular pantomimes.

 In 1991, thirty four years after first making the tea and sweeping the stage at the Theatre Royal, he was invited to become a member of the board of the theatre, a position he held until 2011.
-It is partly in this role that he is becoming widely known as a learned and popular theatre and film historian — he can be seen and heard, for example, on the BFI DVD release of the Bill Douglas Trilogy.
+It is partly in this role that he was becoming widely known as a learned and popular theatre and film historian — he can be seen and heard, for example, on the BFI DVD release of the Bill Douglas Trilogy.

 In 1992, he became the Theatre Royal's voluntary archivist and in 2009 he was appointed a member of the Theatre Workshop Trust.
 He led the successful campaign to erect a statue of Joan Littlewood in Theatre Square at Stratford.
+In 2020, he completed an archive covering the theatre's history between 1884 and 2017.